Sauna Ettiquette

 Avoid touching the stove, sauna stones, chimney, vents, or windows please.
 If you think anything needs changing or see issues with any part of the sauna, please report this to the host and we will sort it out

 Entering the sauna under the influence of alcohol or drugs is prohibited, being hungover is also not a good idea at all.
 Sorry folks but we care about your health and if we notice any of the above you wont be permitted to use the facilities.
-Please don't use the sauna if you feel unwell and please remove yourself from the sauna if you start to feel dizzy or or sick in anyway.
+Please don't use the sauna if you feel unwell and please remove yourself from the sauna if you start to feel dizzy or or sick in any way.

 Now we all know the etiquette of this sauna, we encourage you to relax, enjoy your time, and take opportunity to connect with others!